alainamb/translation-quality-mgmt/README.md

 ### 3_label_studio_input

-The files in this folder are used in the Label Studio projects that are annoted.
+The files in this folder are used in the Label Studio projects that are annotated.

 1. Create your Label Studio project
 2. Import the generated JSON files from the previous step into Label Studio
 3. Copy the contents of the `MQM-Translation-Errors_Core-Adapted.txt` file into the Labeling Interface (or create your own labeling interface) in Label Studio
-4. Do the annotaion
+4. Do the annotation
 5. Export the annotations from a Label Studio project to the `4_label_studio_ouput` folder

 ### 4_label_studio_ouput

 Export the annotations from a Label Studio project here.
-Run `python parse_evaluations.py` or `python parse_label_studio_export.py project-evaluation-export.json`to separate the evaluations of multiple files in one project file into unique JSON files.
+Run `python parse_evaluations.py` or `python parse_evaluations.py project-evaluation-export.json` to separate the evaluations of multiple files in one project file into unique JSON files.
 The script will also make the format of the JSON optimal for its display in the translation evaluations webpage discussed in the next step.

 ### 5_evaluation_for_distribution